EBARA Corporate Governance Basic Policy

 |3)||Risk Management Panel

-The CSR Committee determines policies regarding CSR activities as well as monitors the status of compliance and the development and operational status of the internal control management system of the Company and its subsidiaries in accordance with the EBARA Group CSR Policy and the EBARA Group Code of Conduct.
-It also appropriately offers instructions for improvement based on the results of internal audits.
+The CSR Committee deliberates on maintenance, development and issues of activities related to EBARA Group CSR Policy, and determines the policy of CSR activities, while determining the key issues (materiality), policy and KPIs of CSR and confirming the progress and the state of achievement.
+It also monitors the status of compliance at the Company and its subsidiaries in accordance with the EBARA Group CSR Policy and the EBARA Group Code of Conduct, while giving instructions for improvement as appropriate.
 The CSR Committee is presided over by the President, Representative Executive Officer, and the Executive Officers are the committee members.
 The attorneys of external law office in charge of the External Compliance Consultation Counter participate in the committee meetings as advisors.
-In addition, the Directors (non-executive) actively attend to the CSR committee as observers to exert the supervision function, if necessary, in light of the aim of CSR committee, and give the CSR committee appropriate instruction concerning management on its topics.
+In addition, the non-executive Directors actively attend to the CSR committee as observers to exert the supervision function, if necessary, in light of the aim of CSR committee, and give the CSR committee appropriate instruction concerning management on its topics.
 The deliberation situation in CSR committee is reported to the Board of Directors.
 The Board of Directors obtains the management situation of CSR committee precisely through such reports and maintains the system to exercise the supervision function.
 The CSR Committee is held regularly on a quarterly basis.

 The Company has established the Disclosure Committee to handle disclosures of corporate information including events that involve the entire Group and matters that have been decided and financial closing information in a fair, timely and appropriate manner.